 The course comprises of two sections.
 In Year 12 students will study food preparation and practical cooking skills as well as a theoretical content focusing on nutrition.
 This will lead to the Certificate, achieved at Pass, Merit and Distinction.
 In Year 13, students will complete two coursework projects.
 Unit 2 is an externally assessed assignment following pre-released brief based on food safety and hygiene.
 Units 3 and Unit 4 are also coursework projects based on either 'Food Science' or Current Issues in the Food Industry' Students complete a project which includes evidence of practical cooking and food experiments.
 This will lead to the Diploma.

-Students will have achieved a C in Science, Food and Nutrition.
+Students will have achieved at least a B in either Science or Food Science.

 Further Mathematics A Level